|

 his head.
 Hmmm, he said, and here is more trouble.

-Legolas smiled at Eowyn.
-He could sense her double and the March
+Legolas smiled.
+He could sense the shadow Eowyn and the March

 Warden approaching from behind, but he resisted the temptation